 13. In the MAP Views panel option menu, click Layer Name Search & Replace.

 14. In the Find what box, type _area.
 In the Replace with box, type _layer.
-Click the Replace All button.
+Click the OK button.

 The text _area is replaced with _layer in the name of all applicable layers.